DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 implementation effort given the small usage it was expected to receive.
 That document failed to achieve consensus and was not published.

-Later, another attempt was made to allow Web browsers to communicate via IPv6 link-local addresses: {{?DRAFT-ZONE-UI=I-D.draft-carpenter-6man-zone-ui-01}}.
+Later, an attempt was made to address the generic question of how users can input IPv6 link-local addresses into software interfaces
-In this attempt, the zone identifier is no longer encoded in the URI.
-Instead, client applications are requested to offer UI to allow selecting the zone identifier.
-While that document does not mention the Web or browsers directly, its publication could be used to help convince browsers to implement support for IPv6 link-local addresses.
-Similarly, this proposal does not seem to be gaining support from browser vendors.
+{{?DRAFT-ZONE-UI=I-D.draft-carpenter-6man-zone-ui-01}}.
+In this model, the zone identifier is considered independently of the IPv6 address itself.
+In the case of Web browsers, the zone identifier would not be considered part of a URI.
+However, this does not in itself resolve all the difficulties in considering the zone identifier as part of the Web security model, as described in the next section.

 # Handling IPv6 Link-Local Addresses in Web Browsers